johanan/odata-metadata-processor/README.md

 const flattened = flattenTypes(metadata);
 ```

-At this point you have a flat area of every Entity Type defined extended with a `fullName` property that includes the namespace.
+At this point you have a flat array of every Entity Type defined extended with a `fullName` property that includes the namespace.
 Using the metadata EDMX above:
 ```js
 const flattened = flattenTypes(metadata);
 // would look like this